langchain-ai/langserve/README.md

 * [middleware documentation](https://fastapi.tiangolo.com/tutorial/middleware/)
 * Specify `per_req_config_modifier` when using `add_routes`.
 Use a callable receives the raw `Request` object and can extract relevant information from it for authentication and authorization purposes.

+Using global dependencies and path dependencies has the advantage that auth will be properly supported in the OpenAPI docs page.

 #### Using APIHandler

 If you feel comfortable with FastAPI / python and need acess to lower building blocks, you can use LangServe's [APIHandler](https://github.com/langchain-ai/langserve/blob/main/examples/api_handler_examples/server.py) directly instead of using `add_routes`.